A Guide to 7 Spanish Proficiency Tests

 The ECL Spanish examinations are held 2-3 times yearly at over 200 centers in 44 countries.
 The cost of the exam varies depending on the center you choose to sign up for.

-How to select the right Spanish language test?
+How do you select the right Spanish language test?

 When choosing a Spanish language proficiency test, consider your goals, needs, availability, and budget.
 With so many options available, you will find one that suits you best.